kahidna/FFSUKI/README.md

 7. following a Installing Dependencies in Linux

-# How To Use?

-1. git clone FFSUKI
+## Git Clone FFSUKI

 >$ git clone https://github.com/sekaidotid/FFSUKI.git

+# How To Use FFSUKI?

-3. move .mkv file to FFSUKI directory
+1. move .mkv & .ass file to FFSUKI directory

-4. if your file name contain space or symbol, rename it
+2. if your file name contain space or symbol, rename it

 **Example**